-An often-misunderstood fact is that decaffeinated coffee contains similar levels of nutrients, minerals and antioxidants as it’s caffeinated cousin regular coffee.
+An often-misunderstood fact is that regular and decaffeinated coffee contains similar levels of nutrients, minerals and antioxidants.

-So, how many nutrients and minerals are contained in decaf coffee?
+How many nutrients and minerals are contained in decaf or regular coffee?

 Well, just one cup of decaffeinated filter coffee contains as much as: